We're Calling an Intervention: Exploring Fundamental Hurdles in Adapting Language Models to Nonstandard Text: Experiments

 \section{Experiments}

-There are four axes of variation in our experiments: \emph{amount} of fine-tuning data (small, medium, large), \emph{composition} of fine-tuning data (intervention is applied to 50\% (mixed) or 100\% (full) of sentences), \emph{intervention} to be applied (10 total), and pre-trained model (monolingual or multilingual).
+There are four axes of variation in our experiments: \emph{amount} of fine-tuning data (small, medium, large), \emph{composition} of fine-tuning data (50\% (mixed) or 100\% (full) of sentences are noised), \emph{intervention} to be applied (9 total), and \emph{multilinguality} (monolingual or multilingual pre-trained model).
 We use BERT-base-cased\footnote{\url{https://huggingface.co/bert-base-cased}} (BERT) as the monolingual English model, and BERT-base-multilingual-cased\footnote{\url{https://huggingface.co/bert-base-multilingual-cased}} (mBERT) as the multilingual model.
-We do not include character-level models like CharacterBERT \citep{el2020characterbert} and CANINE \citep{clark2022canine} in our experiments; unlike BERT and mBERT, they cannot be used out-of-the-box for the mask-filling task and would not yield comparable results.
+We do not include character-level models like CharacterBERT \citep{el2020characterbert} and CANINE \citep{clark2022canine} in our experiments; unlike BERT and mBERT, they cannot be used out-of-the-box for mask-filling and would not yield comparable results.
+For larger models, it is often unclear whether success stems from pre-training exposure, parameter-based knowledge retention, or true adaptation (our focus).
+Using BERT, we minimize such confounds.

 For each possible combination of the four axes of variation, a pre-trained model is fine-tuned on the corresponding data with the masked language modeling objective.
-As described in the previous section, one word per sentence is masked (whole word masking), and the objective during fine-tuning is to fill the masked token(s) with the tokens of the original word.
+As described in \cref{sec:data_prep}, one word per sentence is masked (whole word masking), and the fine-tuning objective is to fill the masked token(s) with the tokens of the original word.

-We use the Low-Rank Adaptation (LoRA) method \citep{hu2021lora} of parameter-efficient fine-tuning, which adapts the attention weights of each Transformer encoder layer and freezes all other parameters.
-We add a trainable language modeling head before fine-tuning, which maps the output of the final encoder layer to predictions over the vocabulary for which token fills the mask.
+We use Low-Rank Adaptation (LoRA, \citet{hu2021lora}) for parameter-efficient fine-tuning, which adapts the attention weights of each Transformer encoder layer and freezes all other parameters.
 We follow \citeauthor{hu2021lora}'s guidelines for hyperparameter choice, using the AdamW optimizer \citep{loshchilov2018decoupled} with a linear scheduler, LoRA rank of 8, and LoRA scaling factor $\alpha$ of 8.
-We use learning rate $7 \cdot 10^{-4}$ when fine-tuning on the small data amount and $5 \cdot 10^{-4}$ for the medium and large data amounts.
+We use learning rate $7 \cdot 10^{-4}$ for the small data amount and $5 \cdot 10^{-4}$ for the medium and large data amounts.
+On an NVIDIA A10 Tensor Core GPU, fine-tuning takes 12 seconds/epoch for the small data amount, 2 minutes/epoch for the medium data amount, and 18 minutes/epoch for the large data amount.
+LoRA was chosen over standard fine-tuning for two key reasons: (1) standard fine-tuning is highly susceptible to distribution shift issues, and (2) LoRA provides greater control over where learning occurs (in encoder parameters associated with attention).